Olfactic communication: Animal communication

-In the animal kingdom, chemical communication or semiochemicals is received though the olfactory channel allowing for the animal to decode and recognize chemical signals.
+In the animal kingdom, chemical communication or semiochemicals is received through the olfactory channel allowing for the animal to decode and recognize chemical signals.
 Among other animals, animal cognition research finds that dogs are more reliant on olfaction than any other sense.
 Dogs have a significantly larger olfactory epithelium with 30 percent more olfactory receptors than humans.
 Having more olfactory receptors that can recognize a much larger variety of odorants.
-Dogs rely on sniffing to gather past information on their surrounding environment though odor detection and identification allowing them to localize odors.
+Dogs rely on sniffing to gather past information on their surrounding environment through odour detection and identification allowing them to localize odors.
 Semiochemicals are "a substance excreted by an animal, to the outside of that individual, which is then received by another individual, classically of the same species, which then elicits some behavioral or developmental response related to the survival of the species."

 Many mammals exhibit both odorant and vomeronasal sensitive organs.
 Pigs communicate through pheromones commonly and also display main olfactory epithelium response to some pheromones.
 Additionally in mice we see vomeronasal response from odors not produced by animals.
 Some mutant mice defective in VNO activity continue to display activity that is indicative of pheromone communication.
 Odorants and pheromones display many similarities.
 Additionally, it is seen in mice that the response to the presence of certain semiochemicals and odors can be learned.
 For example, a mouse is not aggressive to the scent of his own pheromones.
 However, when these pheromones are presented on another male mouse the aggressive behavior will be displayed.
 Mice form an olfactory memory which helps them define and react to the presence of pheromones.
 Humans have no VNO but still a level of communication through semiochemicals.
 These classes of pheromonal action are the opposite-sex attractants, the same-sex repellants (territorial markers), mother–infant bonding attractants and those modulating the timing of the fertile cycle.
 There is contradictory evidence supporting the hypothesis that humans use pheromones in order to regulate behavior through these four channels.
 Humans are capable of distinctly recognizing and empathizing with emotion identified from bodily odors.